Thalamus: a brain-inspired algorithm for biologically-plausible continual learning and disentangled representations: Introduction

 Neuroscience experiments have revealed a thalamic role in cognitive flexibility and switching between behavioral policies {\citep{schmitt_thalamic_2017, mukherjee_thalamic_2021}}.
 The prefrontal cortex (PFC), linked to advanced cognition, shows representations of task variables and input to output transformations \citep{johnston_top-down_2007, mansouri_prefrontal_2006, rougier_prefrontal_2005, rikhye_thalamic_2018}, while the medio-dorsal thalamus shows representations of the task being performed {\citep{schmitt_thalamic_2017, rikhye_thalamic_2018}}, and uncertainty about the current task \citep{mukherjee_thalamic_2021}.
-The mediodorasal thalamus, devoid of recurrent excitatory connections, and with extensive reciprocal connections to PFC is thought to gate its computations by selecting task relevant representations to enable flexible behavioral switching \citep{wang_thalamocortical_2021,anonymous_a_thalamic_2022}.
+The mediodorasal thalamus, devoid of recurrent excitatory connections, and with extensive reciprocal connections to PFC is thought to gate its computations by selecting task relevant representations to enable flexible behavioral switching \citep{wang_thalamocortical_2021, hummos_thalamic_2022}.
 The connections from cortex to thalamus engage in error feedback control to contextualize perceptual attention \citep{briggs_role_2020}, motor planning \citep{kao_optimal_2021}, and cognitive control \citep{halassa_thalamic_2017, wang_thalamocortical_2021} and representations of error feedback can be observed in the thalamus \citep{ide_cerebellar_2011, jakob_dopamine_2021, wang_reinforcement_2020}.
+Moreover, these thalamic representations can be composed to produce complex behaviors \citep{logiaco_thalamic_2021}.